Help us match you with local pros in your area

 HVAC contractors in Virginia must have a contractor license with an HVAC specialization from the Department of Professional and Occupational Regulation.
 A valid Master HVAC Tradesman License (which has both education and experience requirements) is necessary to apply.
 Licenses be class A, B, or C.

-It’s important to know what the work process is going to look like.
-For HVAC repairs, the company should detail the specific parts that need replacement and why.
-Get confirmation that your technician will clean and test the full system afterward to guarantee everything is working correctly.
+Always make sure you know what a company’s process is like.
+When HVAC repairs are needed, ask your provider to specify which parts need replacement and explain why.
+Confirm that your technician will clean and test the system at the end of the job to ensure proper operation.
 When replacing your HVAC system, ask the contractor to describe the new model, energy efficiency, features, estimated installation time, and brand.
 Before signing a contract, ask how your provider plans to accurately size the unit for your home and how much it will cost.

 A trustworthy HVAC company will back its repair work and installations with a warranty.
 The longer and more comprehensive the warranty coverage, the better.
 Carefully review warranty terms for each contractor and choose the provider that offers the greatest protection within your budget.